altjx/doorcode-genie/README.md

 ## Configuration

 ### Required Environment Variables
-The following environment variables need to be set:
+The following environment variables need to be set (via an `.env` file):

 - `SEAM_API_KEY`: Your Seam API key.
 - `OWNERREZ_USERNAME`: Your OwnerRez username.